caustic-hue/help-center/README.md

-# FalixNodes Help Center - Design Refresh
+# Falix Help Center - Design Refresh
 ![image](https://i.imgur.com/YKRFCSL.png)

 A new design of the help center is being worked on along with adding a few other things like filters, search, author, and options(Copy Link, Report, and Edit)